wp-plugins/lightbox-plus/readme.txt

 <code>Parse error: syntax error, unexpected T_OBJECT_OPERATOR in /path/to/plugin/classes/filters.class.php on line 81</code>

-= Can I use this plugin and Lightview Plus, Lightbox 2 (either one), WP lightbox JS Plugin at the same time? =
+= Can I use this plugin and Lightview Plus, Lightbox 2 (either one), jQuery Colorbox, WP lightbox JS Plugin, Fancybox etc at the same time? =

-No other lightbox plugins can be used, they will most likely interfere with each other as they all modify the image URLs.
+Maybe, but probably not as they will most likely interfere with each other as they usually modify the image URLs.
 Other image overlay plugins may possibly be compatible.

 = Can I add my own styles and images for the overlay? =

-Yes, you can easily create additional styles by adding a new folder to the CSS directory under <code>wp-content/plugins/lightbox-plus/css/</code> by duplicating and modifying any of the existing theme folders or using them as examples to create your own.
+Yes, you can easily create additional styles by checking the use custom styles checkbox.
+It will copy the existing styles to <code>wp-content/lbp-css</code> and you can modify any of the existing styles.
+You can all adding a new folder to that directory and using the existing styles as examples create your completely custom styles.

 = How does Lightbox Plus differ from other Lightbox plugins for WordPress? =